th13/yomi-archive/README.md

 * JavaScript
 * Socket.io

-VeServerTest
+Ve Sinatra Server
 ------------
-Set up a Ve test server to mess around with to figure out how to work with it in our app.
+Need to run this server for `jisho-search.js` to work.

 ###### Install/Setup
 1. Have [Ruby](http://ruby-lang.org) installed